TiagoMA90/drf-api/README.md

 ## Manual Testing
 Manual Testing for the overall functionality of the API was performed by entering dummy data in the backend both via Backend-and Front-end.
-All data is CRUDed acordingly.
+All data is CRUDed accordingly.

 CI Python Linter was also used in parallel with the development of the API, to keep the code free of errors.